felixhagspiel/jsOnlyLightbox/README.md

 ## Download

 Fork or [download at jslightbox.felixhagspiel.de](http://jslightbox.felixhagspiel.de/).
 The lightbox is still in development mode, so please post any issues and bugs here.
+You can also use bower to install the lightbox:

+	bower install jsonlylightbox --save-dev

 ## Demo